shader-slang/slang/CONTRIBUTION.md

 For the Pull Request, you will need to write a PR message.
 This message is for a set of commits you are requesting to pull.
 Try to make it brief because the actual details should be in the commit messages of each commit.

+The PR requires an approval from people who have permissions.
+They will review the changes before approve the Pull.
+During this step, you will get feedbacks from other people and they may request you to make some changes.
+When you need to make adjustments, you can commit new changes to the branch in your forlked repository that already has the changes in PR process.
+When new commits are added to the branch, they will automatically appear in the PR.

 ## Update your Repository
 After your pull request is submitted, you can update your repository for your next changes.